Statute of Limitations for Crimes in Spain (Deadlines 2026)

 - Court summons to give a statement as a person under investigation.

-- Any reasoned judicial decision attributing the offense to a specific person (committal order, abbreviated proceedings order).
+- Any reasoned judicial decision attributing the offence to a specific person (committal order, abbreviated proceedings order).

 Acts that do NOT interrupt (according to Spanish Supreme Court case law):